yosko99/Rexlan.shop/README.md

 After cloning the repository first make sure your docker is running.<br/><br/>

+> ⚠️ Because of configuration issues, you need to populate the `MONGO_URI` variable under `environment` server section in the `docker-compose.yml` file

 Next you can run the following command in the main directory:

 ```